 Theme 1: Overpopulation and Poverty

 In many areas of the world over population and poverty have significant and long-lasting consequences on any given population.
-In the book’s introductory overview, this is one of the first issues stated by Hema Letchamanan “Some 1.3 billion people live in this region, making it home to half of the world’s poor” (p.
+In the book’s introductory overview, this is one of the first issues stated by Hema Letchamanan, “Some 1.3 billion people live in this region, making it home to half of the world’s poor” (p.
 2).
 It’s clear from the collective analysis of each country in the region that overpopulation and poverty have substantial impacts on educational progress in South Asia and the Indian Ocean Islands.
 The alleviation of the primary causes of poverty by means of educating the population is a primary theme throughout the book.
 The need to hold local governments and state educational authorities accountable for instituting policies that ensure the right to quality education regardless of social status, gender or geographic location is reiterated in many chapters.

 In chapter 1 author Nassir Uddin states, “Education is the principle means to achieve the goal of poverty alleviation” (p.
 12).
 A similar opinion is expressed in chapter 13 by author Raja Gunawardhane while addressing Sri Lanka contemporary issues, “It is apparent therefore that the education system assists in perpetuating poverty and disadvantage in contradistinction to the goals of educational opportunity and mobility from the “humblest to highest” position as anticipated in the forties.
 All governments since independence tried to address this issue, but the situation remains unchanged” (p.
 249).
 Finally, in chapter 19, author Cathryn MacCallum addresses the link between education and poverty when analyzing the island of Zanzibar,